 The local population in and around the peripheries of the park use different responses to crop raiding, These preventive measures include crop guarding , scary instruments, fences , shouting when animal is sighted , beating drums /bottles, throwing of stones after animals, use of guarding dogs, gunshots, trapping of animals and shooting with arrows/spears.
 Crop guarding and trapping are widely use in the park.
-These deterrent methods are currently implemented by agriculturalists that suffer from damage by wildlife (Kaplan 2013).
-However, most of these methods are employed with limited effectiveness and could be significantly improved
+These deterrent methods are currently implemented by agriculturalists that suffer from damage by wildlife (Kaplan, 2013).
+However, most of these methods are employed with limited effectiveness and could be significantly improved.

 Crop guarding, animal trapping and scaring instruments were some of the widely adopted strategies to minimize the loss of crops to wild animals.
 A majority of respondents reported that guarding their crop throughout the day and night by actively chasing the wild animals away from crop using dog and building watch-out huts at a strategic location in the field.
 Making noise by shouting and beating of empty tin left hanging in various parts of the field and keeping the fire burning in the watch- out hut were some of the strategies used to scare the animals in the night.
 Guarding is mostly done by children during holidays and weekends and so may not be effective if crops are matured before summer holidays.
 Trapping and catching nocturnal raiders such as porcupines and cane rats were also very effective means of preventing crops from further raid.
 These nocturnal species were also victims of night hunting by skillful hunters/farmers to prevent them from continuous raid.
 Gunshots were also very effective methods to control crop raiding animals.
 Retaliatory killing of conflict species was also reported despite their unwillingness to report the kill with the fear of getting penalized by the forestry laws.
 Gunshots were heard all over the park prior to mid-2018 prior to the extension of the Anglophone crisis to the park region.
 At the later part of 2018 to the end of 2024 when this work was carried out, there were very few gunshots due to the ban on gunshots and seizure of many firearms from the occupants of the park.
 This increase the raid especially by primates and many losses are incurred.
-These adopted preventive measures in the study, have earlier been confirmed as common strategies employed by farmers in protecting their crops from wildlife (Magama et al. 2018, Geleta et al. 2019).
+These adopted preventive measures in the study, have earlier been confirmed as common strategies employed by farmers in protecting their crops from wildlife (Magama et al., 2018; Geleta et al., 2019).

 Community Response to Conservation in the face of crop raid